 (b) In complying with this administrative regulation or amendment, how much will it cost each of the entities identified in question (3): An exact cost of compliance is unknown, but it is not anticipated that the amendment to this administrative regulation will increase current costs.

 (c) As a result of compliance, what benefits will accrue to the entities identified in question (3): The operational changes will assist in the effective and orderly management of the state correctional institutions.

 (5) Provide an estimate of how much it will cost to implement this administrative regulation:

 (b) On a continuing basis: No increase in funding is anticipated.

 (6) What is the source of funding to be used for the implementation and enforcement of this administrative regulation: Kentucky Department of Corrections budgeted funds for the biennium.

 (7) Provide an assessment of whether an increase in fees or funding will be necessary to implement this administrative regulation, if new, or by the change, if it is an amendment: No increase in fees or funding is anticipated.

-(8) State whether or not this administrative regulation establishes any fees or directly or indirectly increases any fees: The regulation establishes fees for inmates, e.g. health services co- pays.
-The amendments to the regulation do not establish additional fees or increase any existing fees.
-The co-pay for inmate medical care is being lowered in the amendment.
+(8) State whether or not this administrative regulation establishes any fees or directly or indirectly increases any fees: The regulation establishes fees for inmates, e.g. health services co-pays.
+The amendments to the regulation do not establish additional fees or change any existing fees.

 (9) TIERING: Is tiering applied?
 No. Tiering was not appropriate in this administrative regulation because the administrative regulation applies equally to all those individuals or entities regulated by it.